Nexmo/nexmo-developer/_tutorials/en/voice/voice-api/play-audio-ruby/require-dependencies.md

 # Require Dependencies

-Near the top of the `server.rb` file add the following `require` statements to include the dependencies into the application:
+Near the top of the `server.rb` file add the following `require` statements to include the dependencies in the application:

 ```ruby
 require 'sinatra'